 Every student is honor-bound to refrain from conduct which is unbecoming of a High Point University student and which brings discredit to the student and/or to the University;

-Every student is honor-bound to refrain from cheating;
+Every student is honor-bound to abstain from cheating;

-Every student is honor-bound to refrain from collusion;
+Every student is honor-bound to abstain from collusion;

-Every student is honor-bound to refrain from plagiarism;
+Every student is honor-bound to abstain from plagiarism;

 Every student is honor-bound to confront a violation of the University Honor Code;

 Every student is honor-bound to report a violation of the University Honor Code.

 Interpretation of the Honor Code

 History.
 The High Point University Honor Code originated within the Senate of the Student Government Association.
 It was then adopted by students in a general referendum, by the faculty on April 17, 1997, by the Administrative Council and by the Board of Trustees.

 Authority.
 Although the High Point University Honor Code cannot exist without the involvement of faculty and staff, the Honor Code was created by students and shall be maintained and enforced by the Judicial Board of the Student Government Association out of the Office of Student Life.